 NEW MINING PLAN

 Golden Minerals Company owns the silver and gold Velardeña Properties located in Durango State, Mexico.
 The company suspended operations in June 2013 in response to the decline in precious metals prices, and used the operating down time to conduct extensive drilling, mine planning and analyses with the goal of restarting operations with a mine plan that will produce profitable operations.
 Golden announced in June 2014 that the company would resume mining activity in July 2014.
 Mining was restarted on July 1, 2014, ahead of schedule.
-Velardeña will be re-opened as a leaner and lower cost mine, with a number of significant changes from past operations:
+Velardeña has been re-opened as a leaner and lower cost mine, with a number of significant changes from past operations:

 - A new and proven team of mining professionals has been hired: new general manager, mill manager, mine manager and miners